 This amended bill would increase local school district expenditures on comprehensive health education curriculum and supplies by \$395,000 statewide in FY 2017-18.
+This fiscal impact is updated to provide an expanded explanation of the local expenditure impact.

 Explanation of Fiscal Impact